Explore the Axion Dark Matter through the Radio Signals from Magnetic White Dwarf Stars: Conclusions

 \section{Conclusions}

 In this work we propose to use MWDs as probes to detect the axion DM through the radio signals.
 It is known that the MWDs can host very strong magnetic field (e.g. $10^7\sim 10^8$ G).
-If we adopt the corona parameters that fulfill the X-ray constraints, such as $n_{e0} \sim 10^{10}~ \text{cm}^{-3}$ and $T_\text{cor} \sim 10^6~\text{K}$, the effective photon mass is given by $m_{\gamma}\sim \mu\text{eV}$ (corresponding to the frequency $\sim$ GHz).
-We find that the resonant conversion may happen when axions pass through the magnetosphere that is a narrow region around the radius at which the photon effective mass is equal to the axion mass.
-Besides, we show that the effects of the inverse bremsstrahlung process and Compton scattering for the outgoing photons are negligible ($P_{a/s}\sim 0.004$).
-Therefore, once converted, the radio photon can pass unimpededly through the MWDs' coronae and be detected by the radio telescope on Earth.
+If we adopt the corona parameters that fulfill the X-ray constraints, such as $n_{e0} \sim 10^{10}~ \text{cm}^{-3}$ and $T_\text{cor} \sim 10^6~\text{K}$, the plasma frequency is given by $\omega_p\sim \mu\text{eV}$ (corresponding to the frequency $\sim$ GHz).
+We find that the resonant conversion may happen when axions pass through the magnetosphere that is a narrow region around the radius $r_c$, at which the plasma frequency is equal to the axion mass.
+Besides, we show that the effects of the inverse bremsstrahlung process and Compton scattering for the outgoing photons are negligible ($P_{s}\sim 0.99$).
+Therefore, once converted, the radio photon can pass unimpededly through the MWD's corona and be detected by the radio telescope on Earth.

-Meanwhile, it is intriguing that for the axion DM with mass $\sim \mu \text{eV}$, which happens to be in the sensitive region of the terrestrial radio telescopes, such as SKA.
+Meanwhile, it is intriguing that for the axion DM with a mass $\sim \mu \text{eV}$, which happens to be in the sensitive region of the terrestrial radio telescopes, such as SKA.
 In Sec. \ref{radioflux} we use the MWD WD 2010+310 as a target and show the sensitivity to $g_{a\gamma}$ from the future experiment SKA phase 1 with 100 hours of observation.
-We find that the planned SKA1 will give an upper limit on the axion-photon coupling $g_{a\gamma}$ of $\sim 10^{-12}~ \text{GeV}^{-1}$ for axion mass range of $0.2 \sim 3.7~ \mu$eV, and this result may increase by more than one order of magnitude in the SKA phase 2 (SKA2) \cite{ska,1803.08230}.
+We find that the planned SKA1 can promisingly explore the parameter space of the axion-photon coupling $g_{a\gamma}$ up to $\sim 10^{-12}~ \text{GeV}^{-1}$ in the axion mass range of $0.2 \sim 3.7~ \mu$eV, which could be more sensitive than NS RX J0806.4-4123 in the low mass region ($m_a \lesssim 1.5 ~\mu\text{eV}$).
+This result may increase by more than one order of magnitude in the SKA phase 2 (SKA2) \cite{ska,1803.08230}.

 Note that all of the MWDs considered are isolated.
 In fact, one can consider another class of MWDs that occupy regions of high DM density and/or low velocity dispersion, such as the galactic center, dwarf galaxies, and so on.
 In these regions, the DM density may be enhanced by a large factor.
 In addition, in dwarf galaxies the velocity dispersion of DM can be low as $v_0 \sim 10~\text{km/s}$.
 These cases would significantly improve our results and are left for the future work.